vcerny01/website/content/articles/2022/self-improvement.md

 - #### Waking Up Before 6:00

 I just don't want to be in a hurry every morning.
-But maybe I'll discover more benefits along the way.
+Maybe I'll discover more benefits along the way.

 - #### Meditation